-- The proprietor has developed an assessment policy which sets out clearly how pupils' progress and attainment will be monitored and recorded.
+- The proprietor has developed an assessment policy, which sets out how pupils' progress and attainment will be monitored and recorded.
 The proposed school plans to use baseline assessments to gain a thorough understanding of the needs of pupils with SEND.
-It intends to use this assessment information to inform any intervention which pupils may require. - The proprietor intends to employ suitability qualified staff to implement the intended curriculum.
-Where staff may teach outside of their specialism area, they will be provided with appropriate professional development to support them in implementing the curriculum effectively. - The proprietor intends to employ staff who have the necessary expertise to support the pupils it intends to admit to the school. - The proposed school has put into place a range of processes to ensure that all pupils with an education, health and care (EHC) plan have their needs reviewed and updated accordingly.
-These procedures include working with the local authority and sharing information as necessary. - The independent school standards (the standards) in this part are likely to be met if the proposed school opens.
+It intends to use this assessment information to inform any intervention that pupils may need. - The proprietor intends to employ suitably qualified staff to implement the intended curriculum.
+Where staff may teach outside of their specialism area, they will be provided with appropriate professional development to support them in implementing the curriculum effectively. - The proposed school has put into place a range of processes to ensure that all pupils with an education, health and care (EHC) plan have their needs reviewed and updated accordingly.
+These procedures include working with the placing local authority and sharing information as necessary. - The independent school standards (the standards) in this part are likely to be met if the proposed school opens.